Location: Leuven, Belgium

 Right of Reply

-Decorum Delegates thanks the YorkMUN Secretariat for granting permission to use the photographs from the conference.
-Photo credits to Becky Sparks Photography.
+Decorum Delegates thanks the KULMUN Secretariat for granting permission to use the photographs from the conference.
+Photo credits to Denver DC.